 While we do not do any engraving or laser-etching in-house, we partner with several engravers who are very experienced and give us great service.
-They do both laser engraving and rotary engraving.
-When a logo is required on the plate, we have them do laser engraving from camera ready art or pdf's.
+They do laser engraving, dye sublimation printing and rotary engraving.
+When a logo is required on the plate, we have them do laser engraving or dye sublimation printing from camera ready art or pdf's.
 We are called upon, quite often, to incorporate plates into presentation framing and can handle just about any project design.You will see engraving projects scattered throughout the section of our site called "The Framescape Gallery

 ."Here are some FAQ's about engraved plates:How do I order a plate for my framing project?

 We will ask you to bring in a typed or laser-printed copy of what you want on the plate, or you can email it to us as a Word or .pdf document.
 If you have a logo that is available in the form of a .pdf or camera-ready line art, you can provide us with that in your email or when you stop in to our store.
 We have been editing copy for plates for decades and know what looks good, what to capitalize, what type sizes and styles work best, etc. Often the plate size is driven by what size the frame needs to be.
 We will not take plate copy over the phone, so be prepared to bring it to us or send it to us over the Web.How much do engraved plates cost?

 Depending upon whether the plate is rotary engraved, lasered or dye sublimated, the cost will vary.
 On average, most plates that we do, these days, with 3 lines of copy that are 3 to 4" wide and 1 1/2 to 2 inches tall run anywhere from $15 to $25 per plate.
 If you wish to supply us with your own plates that have engraving on them and need to have names or other information added to them, we can have that done..
 If you just need plates, with no framing project in mind, we can get them for you as well.What type styles are available?